AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

     ),
 ```

-{% endcollapsible %}

-## Reference scripts {#split-db-ref}
+## Reference scripts

-This section provides scripts you can run that print a complete list of affected tables without performing any actions on them.
+This section provides scripts that you can run that print a complete list of affected tables without performing any actions on them.
 You can use them to see what tables are affected before you manually split databases, which can be useful if you use extensions that customize the Magento [database schema](https://glossary.magento.com/database-schema).

-{% collapsible Click to view reference SQL scripts %}

 To use these scripts:

-1. Create a `.sql` script with the contents of each script in this section.
+1. Create a SQL script with the contents of each script in this section.
 1. In each script, replace `<your main magento DB name>` with the name of your Magento database.

    In this topic, the sample database name is `magento`.

 1. Run each script from the `mysql>` prompt as `source <script name>`
 1. Examine the output.
-1. Copy the result of each script to another `.sql` script, removing the pipe characters (`|`).
+1. Copy the result of each script to another SQL script, removing the pipe characters (`|`).
 1. Run each script from the `mysql>` prompt as `source <script name>`.

    Running this second script performs the actions in your main Magento database.

 ### Remove foreign keys (sales tables)

-This script is the removes foreign keys that refer to non-sales tables from the sales database.
+This script removes foreign keys that refer to non-sales tables from the sales database.

 ```sql
 select concat(